samkohn/DUNE-FD-calc/README.md

 This needs to be done every time a new shell session is started or the code in the dunesim module will not work.

-The easiest script to start with is the plotter.py script.
-You can run `python plotter.py --help` to get a summary of the available commands.
+The easiest script to start with is the plotter.py script, located in the scripts folder. `cd` there and then you can run `python plotter.py --help` to get a summary of the available commands.
 Here are some examples: